kyma-project/cli/docs/gen-docs/kyma_add-certificates.md

 title: kyma add-certificates
 ---

-Adds certtificates to local storage
+Adds certtificates to local storage.

 ## Synopsis

-Use this command to add the certificates to the local storage of machine after the installation
+Use this command to add the certificates to the local storage of machine after the installation.

 ```bash
 kyma add-certificates [flags]